syhuang22/Mini-Amazon/README.md

 # Mini-Amazon Project

 This project is a simulation of a mini-Amazon system, which includes an online store and its interactions with the mini-UPS shipping system.
-The goal is to develop a system that works seamlessly with the UPS systems in your interoperability group (IG) consisting of 2 groups doing Amazon and 2 groups doing UPS.
+The goal is to develop a system that works seamlessly with the UPS systems.

 ## Table of Contents